 All questions concerning exhibitor agreement, exhibitor participation, or exhibitor application can be directed to email@example.com

 (Protecting your investment in MACNA)

-MASNA is making preparations for its upcoming MACNA in Las Vegas and working to insure that your company is enabled to have a successful show.
+MASNA is making preparations for its upcoming MACNA at the Swan and Dolphin resort and working to insure that your company is enabled to have a successful show.

 Show Management has mandated increased measures to protect exhibitors from suitcasing at the Show.
 This is the Show Management’s Suitcasing Policy, which will be posted using signage around the exhibit hall and included in the onsite guide for all attendees.

 Suitcasing is when a company registers as an attendee, when they should be registered as an exhibitor at the event and are actively trying to recruit business from attendees – by handing out flyers in hallways, leaving printed material on tables, etc. – without paying to be an exhibitor.
 Obviously, this is directly stealing revenue from the conference, as well as stealing from the official sponsors and exhibitors as well as being deceitful and confusing to the attendees.
 MASNA desires to protect your investment in MACNA by preventing suitcasing.

 Outboarding is when a company that should be a sponsor of an event instead decides to host their own competing event without the consent of the original event organizer.
 Outboarding steals from event organizers directly by costing them revenue from the potential sponsor, as well as revenue from any other sponsors of the outboarded event that might have otherwise been spent on official events.
 Outboarding also steals attention away from official sponsors and exhibitors of the official event, drawing attendees and media attention away from sponsors.
 Lastly, it is deceitful and harmful to attendees by confusing them into thinking they are supporting the official event when really they are not.